5 of the Best Foods to Prevent Asthma Symptoms (And 3 That Make It Worse)

 Skip: fast food

 You know takeout is bad for your waistline, but it’s also an enemy of your lungs.
 An international study of nearly 2 million children observed a link between fast food consumption and asthma risk, according to the British Medical Journal.
 Three or more weekly servings of fast food were found to increase the risk of severe asthma by 39 percent for teens and 27 percent for children.
 Researchers speculate that this is because of the high levels of saturated and trans fats found in fast food, which can weaken the immune system.
+(Here’s more on what you need to know about asthma in children.)

 Skip: wine, dried fruits, or instant soups and potatoes